 Given their fingers on pulses, it’s fair to assume that the ideas we’re seeing via their digital and runway platforms will be indicative of the cuts, shapes and trends we’ll be vying for over the next couple of seasons.
 So just what should we be making room for in our (hopefully-sweatpants-free) fall winter 2021 wardrobes?

 ROOMY, SLOUCHY VOLUME

-Up-and-coming label, Sabirah by Deborah Latouche, posed the idea of hope, healing, and happiness for her fall winter presentation.
+Up-and-coming label Sabirah by Deborah Latouche posed the idea of hope, healing and happiness for her fall winter presentation.
 Nodding to the 70s in head-to-toe silk and gold-on-gold ensembles, such joie de vivre is a welcome flip from last year’s ominous overtones.
-Make room for decadent fabrics (which Latouche repurposes from existing materials), languid shapes and some much needed disco therapy.
+Make room for decadent fabrics (of which Latouche repurposes from existing materials), languid shapes and some much needed disco therapy.

 As mentioned above, to cast suiting into one category these days would be like saying this season dresses or jeans or pants are in fashion.
 The suit family is ever-expanding, so we need to be more specific.
 Maison Bent, the London based label of McQueen alum Shanna Bent, is a self-described sustainable luxury brand.
 While sustainability is probably the most important future fashion trend, her take on traditional cuts is also progressive.
 Expect to see her ilk a lot this season, styles with pop-outs and A-symmetrical cuts and unique fastenings, the repurposed suit might just be the fashion item of the year.